Delicious carob recipes are becoming more popular.

 Add this into the above mixture, along with the other ¼ cup cold water, and blend in well.
-Pour mixture into the pie shell.
+Pour mixture into the pre-baked pie shell.
 Chill until set.
 Top with whipped cream, if desired.
-It’s also delicious with ice cream.
-This carob recipe makes a really good healthy dessert.
+It’s also delicious with natural ice cream.

 ½ cup honey or maple syrup

 ½ cup oil